What we know so far about Israel's strike on Iran — and what could happen next

 What are world leaders saying?

-Foreign leaders — from China to the U.K. to Russiato Australia — are calling on Israel and Iran to escalate tensions and for a cease-fire in the Israel-Hamas war.
+Foreign leaders — from China to the U.K. to Russiato Australia — are calling on Israel and Iran to de-escalate tensions, and for a cease-fire in the Israel-Hamas war.

 Egypt's foreign ministry expressed "deep concern about the continuing escalation between Israel and Iran" and called for the "highest levels" of restraint, according to a statement translated by the Washington Post.
 Turkish officials made similar calls, though pinned the blame squarely on "Israel's illegal attack" on the Iranian Consulate.